MichalWalasiak/DistinctNumbers/README.md

 The Application is written in java version 11.

-Run main method in Task1 class to start program and provide Integers separated with space.
+Run main method in Task1 class to start program and provide Integers separated with space as an input.